 To withdraw funds without paying a penalty, you will need to wait until your CD reaches maturity.
 At that point you will receive a seven-day grace period.
 You can make any changes, withdrawals or additions to your account within that time.
 Your CD will automatically renew at the end of the grace period as long as you have at least $500 left in your account.
 The new CD will have the same length as the original with the current available interest rate.

-In addition to its standard CDs, TCF Bank may also offer promotional CDs.
-A promotional CD offers higher rates than a standard CD of the same term length.
+In addition to its standard CDs, TCF Bank may also offer promotional or featured CDs.
+Promotional and featured CDs offer higher rates than a standard CD of the same term length.
 The minimum deposits are still $500.
 Interest rates are the same for all customers.
 There is no relationship rate.
 The big caveat with promotional CDs is that they require new money.
 This is money you do not already have on deposit with TCF Bank.

 How Much You Earn With TCF Bank CDs Over Time